cpfpengfei/VASP-Examples/1. Si_fcc/FCC_Si_Guide.md

 # Lattice constant optimization for FCC Si

 ## Steps
-- Set the INCAR, POSCAR, and KPOINTS files
+1. Create the INCAR, POSCAR, and KPOINTS files
-- Get the POTCAR for Si
+2. Get the POTCAR for Si (from PP library, concatenate if molecule and be consistent with POSCAR sequence)
-- Create a bash script in pbs format
+3. Create a bash script in pbs format

 ## PBS script